-- 1. Register addresses (address order) - Registers are listed from the lower allocation addresses. - The symbol in the register-name column represents a reserved address or range of reserved addresses.

-Do not attempt to access reserved addresses.

-- When the address is 16-bit wide, the address of the upper byte is given in the list. - Registers are classified by functional modules. - The data bus width is indicated. - 2.
-Register bits - Bit configurations of the registers are described in the same order as the register addresses. - Reserved bits are indicated by in the bit name column. - No entry in the bit-name column indicates that the whole register is allocated as a counter or for holding data. - When registers consist of 16 bits, bits are described from the MSB side. - 3.
+- 1. Register addresses (address order) - Registers are listed from the lower allocation addresses. - The symbol in the register-name column represents a reserved address or range of reserved addresses. - Do not attempt to access reserved addresses. - When the address is 16-bit wide, the address of the upper byte is given in the list. - Registers are classified by functional modules. - The data bus width is indicated. - The number of access states is indicated. - 2.
+Register bits - Bit configurations of the registers are described in the same order as the register addresses. - Reserved bits are indicated by in the bit name column. - When registers consist of 16 bits, bits are described from the MSB side. - 3.
 Register states in each operating mode - Register states are described in the same order as the register addresses. - The register states described here are for the basic operating modes.
 If there is a specific reset for an on-chip peripheral module, refer to the section on that on-chip peripheral module.